shiffman/OpenKinect-for-Processing/README.md

 ## Installation

-- Install (brew)[http://brew.sh/] for Mac OS X
+- Install [brew](http://brew.sh/) for Mac OS X
-- Install the following libraries using brew in the Terminal
+- Install the following libraries in the Terminal using brew for Mac

       ```
  brew update